jcraigk/kudochest/README.md

 rspec
 ```

-To generate seed data for manual testing (Topics, Karma, and Rewards), first install your local instance of KarmaChest into a development workspace and then run
+To generate seed data for manual testing, first install your local instance of KarmaChest into a development workspace and then run

 ```
 rails seeds:all
 ```

-## Contributions
+## Contributors

 All contributions are welcome via Issues and Pull Requests.
 If you notice something wrong in the Wiki, please feel free to fix it!

-## Contributors

-Application design and implementation by [Justin Craig-Kuhn](https://github.com/jcraigk/)
+Software design and implementation by [Justin Craig-Kuhn](https://github.com/jcraigk/)

 Logo and background mural by Evan Mahnke (Discord `8-bit adventurer#3751` / `gallanthomeslice at yahoo`)